 What is a Leftover Specimen?

 Blood or tissue which may have been removed during surgery or other procedures is sent to the Pathologist for medical analysis.
 A Pathologist is a doctor trained to examine a specimen under a microscope.
-After the analysis is completed and the specimen is no longer needed to make patient care decisions, the remaining sample is left over and available for donation to scientists with patient approval.
+After the analysis is completed and the specimen is no longer needed to make patient care decisions, the remaining sample is left over and is available for donation to scientists and clinicians to use for research purposes.

 Since your request involves the use of Cottage patient data and/or biospecimens, your project is required to be reviewed by the DUC.
 Complete the Specimen IRB Cover Page and Specimen Collection Worksheet and follow DUC application procedures, “How and When to Complete a Data Request Form”.